Reviews You Can Rely On

 Our Verdict

-The REI Hyperaxis 2.0 is an excellent all-around fleece jacket that's warm, comfortable, and full of pockets.
-It's very thick, with an instantly warm-feeling soft interior and extra long sleeves with thumbholes.
-It provides extra stretchiness in all directions, making it a better fit across a wider range of body shapes.
-A robust chin guard and tall chin area keep your face warmer than most and a full five pockets let you bring just about anything along for the adventure.
-Those pockets add some extra bulk to this already thick jacket though, and its cuffs were a bit snug on our hands.
-But we love so much about this warm, comfy jacket from REI.
+The REI Hyperaxis 2.0 is an excellent all-around jacket that's warm, comfortable, and chocked full of pockets.
+The fleece is very thick, with a soft interior that creates instantaneous warmth, and the sleeves are extra-long with thumbholes.
+The Polartec fleece material is extra stretchy, making it a better fit across a wider range of body shapes.
+A robust chin guard and tall collar keep your face warmer than many comparable jackets, and snug cuffs help keep the cold at bay.
+There are a full five pockets, which allow to you bring just about anything along for the adventure, but the amount of pockets does add some extra bulk to this already thick-cut jacket.
+Small critiques aside, we love so much about this warm, comfy jacket from REI.

 REASONS TO BUY